-Buck @ Buck Inspire writes Club MomMe Family Fall Fest 2013 Entrepreneurship for Moms Recap – Like I mentioned in my Club MomMe Family Fall Fest 2013 Recap, the Entrepreneurship for Moms speaker panel was one hour filled of informational and inspirational stories.
+Buck @ Buck Inspire writes Club MomMe Family Fall Fest 2013 Entrepreneurship for Moms Recap – Like I mentioned in my Club MomMe Family Fall Fest 2013 Recap, the Entrepreneurship for Moms speaker panel was one hour filled with informational and inspirational stories.
 The interesting thing was you could not get a more diverse mix of styles and personalities.

-Monica @ Monica On Money writes It’s Beginning To Look A Lot Like Christmas! – I personally have decided to skip Black Friday shopping this year, mostly because in the past I have spent a lot of money on Black Friday for random things on sale that I did not need.
-It is tempting to buy something just because its on sale.
+Monica @ Monica On Money writes It's Beginning To Look A Lot Like Christmas! – I personally have decided to skip Black Friday shopping this year, mostly because in the past I have spent a lot of money on Black Friday for random things on sale that I did not need.
+It is tempting to buy something just because it's on sale.

 Holly @ Club Thrifty writes Avoiding Obamacare: Screw You Guys, I'm Outta Here – Avoiding Obamacare has become my goal over the past few months and I think I found a way to do just that.
 Read about it here.

 KrantCents writes The Best Small Investments for Future Cash Flows – As many of us are averse to risk when it comes to money, here are a few of the best small investment options that are best for your future returns.